ikegami-yukino/madoka-python/README.rst

 Class
 ============

 Madoka has some classes having same interface.
+These classes are vary in value data type.
 So you can choose for your purpose.

 For example, if you wants to count float data, it's preferable to choose CroquisFloat class or CroquisDouble class.